-The following section deals with all aspects of quality control in DCE-MRI studies.
+- The following section deals with all aspects of quality control in DCE-MRI studies.
 This includes selecting and qualifying an MRI imaging center, MRI personnel, and specific MRI scanners.
 In addition, the use of phantom imaging (prior to study initiation and ongoing) is discussed.
-Finally, post image acquisition quality assessment is detailed.
-Details of these processes will vary for investigator-initiated single site studies versus sponsor-driven multi site studies.
+Finally, post-image-acquisition quality assessment is detailed.
+Details of these processes will vary for investigator-initiated single-site studies versus sponsor-driven multi-site studies. - 661 - Mechanisms for appropriate patient and tumor selection, image acquisition, and post-processing arediscussed throughout the document.

-- 661

-- 662 Mechanisms for appropriate patient and tumor selection, image acquisition, and post processing are

-- 663 discussed throughout the document.